Frederick Moyer: Technology

 Moyer is the first pianist to make a commercial recording using the Bosendorfer 290 SE Recording Piano.
 His CD of Clara Schumann's Piano Concerto was the first commercial recording of a large-scale Romantic work using an orchestra created from sampled sounds.
 He has written many software programs to aid with practicing, analyzing, recording and performing music.
 (3) He has also designed software that helps a live soloist to stay synchronized with a recorded accompaniment.

-Moyer has three patents to his name, including two for the MoyerCam, a unique projection of the keyboard and pianist's hands on the underside of the piano lid, and one for an environmentally friendly, sturdy and elegant CD Book on which he sells his recordings.
+Moyer has three patents to his name, including two for the MoyerCam, a projection of the keyboard and pianist's hands on the underside of the piano lid, and one for a CD Book on which he sells his recordings.

 Projects

 Robert Schumann Fourth Piano Sonata

 With the collaboration of electrical engineer and uncle Dr. Paul Green, Moyer unearthed the unfinished manuscript of a Fourth Piano Sonata by composer Robert Schumann.
-They have created a performable edition of the work, as well as “a very impressive download application that lets you follow, on the same page, both Schumann's original and the newly printed version, while listening to Moyer play the music (each measure is highlighted in sync with the playing).”
+They have created a performable edition of the work, as well as a download application that lets you follow, on the same page, both Schumann's original and the newly printed version, while listening to Moyer play the music (each measure is highlighted in sync with the playing).”